JKE96/Team-10/README.md

 # INFO-I303 KB Project
-This is a template repository for the INFO I303 Knowledge Base project.
+This is a template repository for the INFO I303 Knowledge Base project. loljk this file is 4 sukas